List of Orlando Pride records and statistics: Playoffs

-Orlando Pride's first, and so far only, playoff appearance was in 2017 after the team had finished the regular season in third-place.
+Orlando Pride's first playoff appearance was in 2017 after the team had finished the regular season in third-place.
+The most recent was in 2024, having ended a five season drought.
+2024 also marked the team's first Championship game appearance.

+Summer Cup

+In 2024, NWSL and Liga MX Femenil combined for a new tournament, the NWSL x Liga MX Femenil Summer Cup.
+All 14 NWSL clubs and six Liga MX club entered a group stage before a knockout round.

 NWSL Challenge Cup

 The NWSL Challenge Cup was first held in 2020 as a single-site replacement tournament to the regular season schedule in response to the difficulties posed by the COVID-19 pandemic to playing a full season.
 Orlando Pride withdrew from the tournament after multiple positive cases in the squad prior to the start of the tournament.
 They first contested the Challenge Cup in 2021.
+Ahead of the 2024 season, the competition moved from a league cup format to a single-game super cup.
+Orlando Pride is yet to qualify since the format changed.

 Other

 2020 Fall Series

 To compensate for the lack of competitive schedule and difficulty of travel during the COVID-19 pandemic, the NWSL grouped the nine teams into three regional pods of three to allow for a Fall Series in September and October.
 Within each pod, the teams played a four-game, home-and-away schedule with the overall winner awarded the Community Shield.
 Orlando were grouped in the south region with reigning NWSL champions North Carolina and 2020 NWSL Challenge Cup winners Houston.
 The results of those games are listed below: